plouis01/MultiSub/scripts/README.md

 3. **WETH is ready:**
    - Safe has WETH balance (address: `0x4200000000000000000000000000000000000006`)
    - WETH approval will be handled automatically by the script if needed
+   - Sub-account needs ETH for gas (for approval transaction if needed)

 4. **Environment variables are set:**
    - Copy `.env.example` to `.env` and fill in all values